powerpuffpenguin/webpc/README.md

 * No client software required for all operations through the browser
 * All controlled terminals provide file operations imitating the local system on the browser
 * Execute commands on the controlled end through a remote shell, such as running vim
-* In the browser, noVNC usually realizes the remote desktop function to the controlled end
+* Remote desktop function to the controlled end via noVNC on the browser
 * The controlled end can configure the functions provided by itself to prevent WebPC from being used as a Trojan horse program
 * Create port forwarding or socks5 proxy to the controlled end to facilitate access to the internal network of the controlled end
 * Simple user and grouping system to control user access rights and scope